What is an API gateway?

 - Complete rewrites of legacy applications are expensive and time consuming

 - Abandoning legacy applications for new green-field application development is not realistic

-Take back control of your IT transformation with Gloo Edge, a modern API gateway to extend the value of your existing IT investments while allowing you to integrate new technologies at the the pace of your business, without disruption.
+Take back control of your IT transformation with Gloo Edge, a modern API gateway that extends the value of your existing IT investments while enabling you to integrate new technologies at the the pace of your business, without disruption.

 - Add new features as microservices and serverless to existing applications